 Evacuating the bowels is much easier on the body in the squatting versus seated position.
 Toilet position should be a consideration for everyone over the age of five, but is especially important for the elderly, the disabled, and individuals with compromised mobility.

-Don’t hesitate to take care of your gut and bowel health, schedule a free 15 minute consultation to discuss your concerns today.
+Don’t hesitate to take care of your gut and bowel health, contact us to schedule an appotintment!

 - Mercola, J. “What You See in the Toilet Can Give You Valuable Insights into Your Health.”
 Accessed February 2015.